Signal Processing for Haptic Surface Modeling: a Review: Real world objects representation in the physical and the perceptual spaces

 \subsection{About the temperature}

-Temperature is a fundamental dimension of the haptic space, significantly affecting our exploration of the world and our interaction with it.
-It is often considered an independent property, because the sensors required to measure it (both from human and machine viewpoints) are different and complementary to those needed for other tactile properties \cite{okamoto2012psychophysical}.
+Temperature is a fundamental dimension of the haptic space, significantly affecting our exploration of the world and our interaction with it \Rebuttal{\cite{chen2009exploring,tiest2010tactual,okamoto2012psychophysical,nellis2008heat}}. \SecondRebuttal{Temperature works differently from other haptic properties, because} the sensors required to measure it (both from human and machine viewpoints) are different and complementary to those needed for other tactile properties \cite{okamoto2012psychophysical}.

 In physics, temperature is clearly defined as one of the fundamental dimensions in the International System of Units \cite{international2001international}.
 However, in the perceptual domain, human thermal sensitivity depends on the physical characteristics of the object in contact.
 Specifically, the perceived temperature depends on the thermal transfer between the object itself and the human skin.
 This thermal interaction involves complex mechanisms that include the thermal conductivity and heat capacity of the materials involved, as well as the surface geometry and the nature of the contact \cite{ho2018material}.